Martin Grundy Osteopathy in Gosforth

 Osteopathy

 Osteopathy is a system of diagnosis and treatment which lays its emphasis on the mechanical structure of the body.
 Treatment methods are principally manual, using the hands to improve mobility, drain inflammation, or stabilise an area, depending on the diagnosis.
 Any problem within the mechanical framework of the body can have a knock-on effect on the organs within.
-Maintaining a healthy framework can help with such diverse conditions as asthma, digestive problems and period pain.
+So osteopaths believe that maintaining a healthy framework can help patients with a wide range of conditions.

 Osteopaths use their hands both to investigate and to treat the underlying causes of pain.
 All osteopaths